petter-holmberg/cpp-ref/classes.md

 - `operator<=`
 - `operator=>`

-C++ doesn't provide `operator==` automatically, but it can always be implemented as bitwise equality and as equality of all members.
-However, it should be implemented in a way that respects the computational basis for the type.
+C++ doesn't provide `operator==` automatically, but it can always be implemented as *representational* (bitwise) equality and as equality of all members.
+However, it should be implemented in a way that respects the abstract entities which the type models, assuming that it can be done efficiently.
+This is true *behavioral* equality.
+Otherwise, settle for the weaker representational equality.
+[Stepanov09](#Stepanov09) §1.2

 `operator!=` should always be defined together with `operator==` and is typically implemented in terms of `operator==`:

     inline bool operator==(const X& lhs, const X& rhs) { /* do actual comparison */ }